kijuchihe/tutorials/web/backend/python/django/djangorestframework/requests-and-responses.md

 REST framework introduces a `Request` object that extends the regular `HttpRequest`, and provides more flexible request parsing.
-The core functionality of the `Request` object is the `request.data` attribute, which is similar to `request.POST`, but more useful for working with Web APIs.
+The core functionality of the `Request` object is the `request.data` attribute.
+That means that instead of doing request.POST or request.GET and things like that we just use request.data as we'll see., which is similar to `request.POST`, but more useful for working with Web APIs.

 ```py
 request.POST # Only handles form data.
 Only works for 'POST' method.